-Program Dates: June 28-August 13, 2021.
-Currently this is planned to be an in-person activity.
-If access to the labs is still restricted (based on the University's COVID-19 guidelines), activity may be partially or completely virtual.
+Program Dates: June 19-August 19, 2022.
+Currently this is planned to be an in-person activity, subject to the University's COVID-19 guidelines.

 Application Deadlines: May 1, 2022 (for domestic applicants and for students enrolled in an affiliated UC San Diego graduate degree program).
 Feb 15, 2022 (for foreign applicants who will need a visa).